 Bible translations are typically written by teams of scholars who are well-trained in the original languages.
-There have been single-author exceptions such as the Wycliffe Bible, the Tyndale Bible, and the popular paraphrase The Message Bible.
+There have been single-author exceptions such as the Wycliffe Bible, the Tyndale Bible, and The Message Bible (see update below).
 However, the writers of these works were qualified and respected in the field of biblical translation.
 In contrast, the sole translator of TPT, Brian Simmons, is not trained in the biblical languages, and lacks the credentials necessary to produce an accurate translation of the Bible.

 Another thing that sets TPT apart from these other single-author translations is that Simmons claims that Jesus visited him personally, took him to the library of heaven, and asked him to write the translation.
 He claims to have received "downloads," and "secrets of the Hebrew language" from Jesus Himself.
 Simmons even admitted that he has minimal background in biblical languages and needed the Lord's help to translate.(3)